slcorp/RTView-3D/README.md

 ![](assets/images/sample-car-3d.png)

-Three.js is widely used 3D rendering library, with substantial functionality, specifically designed for use in HTML browser applcations.
-With it one can create and render complex dynamic 3D models, as well as import models created with other tools such as AutoCAD, Blender, Maya, and others.
-This RTView GitHub repository shows how to use Three.js to render models within the context of RTView and manipulate them with real-time data accessed from a variety of datasources provided by RTView.
+[Three.js](https://threejs.org/) is widely used 3D Javascript rendering library, specifically designed for use in HTML browser applcations.
+With it one can create and render complex dynamic 3D models, as well as import models created with tools such as AutoCAD, Blender, Maya, and others.
+This repository shows how to use Three.js to render models within the context of RTView and manipulate them with real-time data accessed from datasources provided by RTView.

 In addition, displays containing 3D representations can be combined with other real-time displays such as charts, tables, diagrams, and more, to create complete dashboard applications for monitoring and controlling complex applications or processes.